As the program is currently in development, presentations will be updated regularly.

 Set to play an instrumental role in advancing Australian innovation, Charlie Day is tasked with developing a strategy to build a robust and effective innovation system by 2030.
-Delivering a plenary presentation at AusBiotech 2017, Charlie, the Chief Executive Officer of Innovation and Science Australia (ISA), will provide an update on the Innovation, Science and Research (ISR) System and strategic plan development.
+Delivering a plenary presentation at AusBiotech 2018, Charlie, the Chief Executive Officer of Innovation and Science Australia (ISA), will provide an update on the Innovation, Science and Research (ISR) System and strategic plan development.

 Read Charlie Day names his top challenges as CEO of Innovation and Science Australia

 What are the challenges and trends facing big pharmaceutical companies operating on the global stage.
 In a session chaired by Lorraine Chiroiu, Deputy CEO of AusBiotech, big pharma representatives will share their insights and discuss challenges.